aces/cbrain/BrainPortal/test_api/req_files/README.md

 - An expected HTTP return code (here 201)
 - An expected content-type for the response (optional, default application/json)
-- A series of regular expressions; all matches will be **removed** from both the API response and the provided expected content that starts on line 2.
+- An options series of regular expressions; all matches will be **removed** from both the API response and the provided expected content that starts on line 2

+Aside from the regex described above, test frameworks are encouraged to hardcode a few removal operations before comparing outputs (gotten vs expected):

+- Remove all white spaces
+- Remove all timestamps that match things like "2018-11-03T23:04:07.000Z"
+- Remove "id":ddd when the action is a POST
+- Transform all :true and :false into :"true" and :"false" (note the double quotes)

+These transformations are implemented in the curl testing framework as well as the Ruby CbrainClient testing framework.

 ## Format of the __in.rb__ file